2025-ilaria/project-/rdf-triples.md

 # <strong> **RDF Triples** <strong>

-This section presents all **RDF Triples** generated for each identified gap.
+This section presents the **RDF Triples** generated for each identified gap.

 ---
 ## 1️⃣ RDF Triple for the full official name